This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 As explained above, there are many health conditions that affect stool color and cause abnormal bowel movements.
 While you don’t want to jump to any conclusions right away and assume the worst when your poop changes color or you’re constipated, this is definitely something to see a doctor about and not wait out for too long.

-Certain changes in your bowel habits can be pointing to possible serious conditions like gallbladder or liver disease, bleeding, gut parasites and so on.
-Other health conditions to rule out with your doctor include: inflammatory bowel disease, cancer, food allergies, or reactions from medications/supplements.
+Certain changes in your bowel habits can point to possible serious conditions, like gallbladder or liver disease, bleeding, gut parasites, and so on.
+Other health conditions to rule out with your doctor include inflammatory bowel disease, cancer, food allergies or reactions from medications/supplements.

 7 Steps to Get Your Poop Back to Normal

 1. Increase Your Fiber Intake

 A common cause of constipation is not eating enough dietary fiber.
 Fiber acts like a natural laxative in many ways because it add bulks to your stool and helps sweep your intestines clean.

 Adults want to make sure they consume fiber from whole food sources as often as possible (as opposed to artificially created fibers that are found in things like “high fiber” diet products and pre-made, commercially sold shakes).

 It’s best to aim to get between 25–40 grams of fiber per day, with bigger individuals and men usually needing an amount on the higher end of the scale.
 Getting this much fiber shouldn’t be too difficult if your diet is made up of real, whole foods — including plenty of fresh fruits and vegetables.